Shashankpatelc/Shashankpatelc/README.md

 - 👋 Hi, I’m @Shashankpatelc
-- 👀 I’m interested in programing
+- 👀 I’m interested in programing amd computer stuffs
-- 🌱 I’m currently learning python any body help me to learn
+- 🌱 I love C++ and i know more languages like python, c, java, c# etc.....
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me.
+Recach me in GitHub

 <!---
 Shashankpatelc/Shashankpatelc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.